Techtonica/curriculum/projects/eventonica-react/eventonica-express-backend.md

 -  Commit after every successful addition - that way if you get mixed up, you have a clean save point to return to.

-- Use Postman to test your API routes.
+- Use Postman or your preferred tool to test the API routes.

 - Try refreshing the page and using it in multiple browser windows.
 Your data is persisted in memory in Express, and will only be cleared when the app is restarted.
-When can the data be erased?
-The solution is to add a database in the next lesson.
+When can the data be saved across sessions?
+The solution is to add a Postgres database in the next outline.

 ### Express Tips & Resources